Oxford–Cambridge rivalry: Sport

-The Boat Race and the two Varsity Matches are notable in the UK in that they are the only university sports events that have any public profile outside the universities themselves; all three are screened live on national television and are widely covered in the national media.
+The Boat Race and the rugby Varsity Matches are notable in the UK in that they are the only university sports events that have any public profile outside the universities themselves; all three are screened live on national television and are widely covered in the national media.

-All other significant sports have their own varsity match at some point during the year; some of these, such as the cricket fixture, the Ice Hockey Varsity Match and the Varsity Polo Match have attracted significant attention in the past.
+All other significant sports have their own varsity match; some of these, including the Ice Hockey Varsity Match, University Golf Match and the Varsity Polo Match attracted significant attention in the past.
 The results of all the varsity matches in The Varsity Games are aggregated and each year one university wins the Varsity Games title.
-Sportsmen who have competed at a Varsity Match in the prestigious Full Blue sports are eligible for an Oxford Blue or Cambridge Blue respectively.
+Sportspersons who have competed at a Varsity Match in the prestigious Full Blue sports are eligible for an Oxford Blue or Cambridge Blue respectively.

 At direct sporting competitions the rivalry can be heard in the customary insults used by members of each University.
 'Shoe the Tabs', derived from Cantabridgian, is traditionally used by those from Oxford.
 Likewise, 'GDBO', or God Damn Bloody Oxford, is the response from Cambridge.

+During the first half of the 20th century sport played part in university life both as an activity for students and as an influence on the image of the universities from the outside world.
+However, during the 1950s, university dons at Oxford became critical of the time spent by students on sport.
+Undergraduates at the university also began to criticise the public school tradition of worship of team and competitive sports, which dated from the 19th century; this criticism intensified during the period of student radicalism in the late 1960s.

+Social

+Beyond academics and sport, the rivalry extends to the social standing of the universities and their members, creating social traditions and culture that have shaped their identities for centuries.